 Rainwater fittings Visually inspected with the aid of binoculars where appropriate.
-Gutters and downpipes are formed in PVC materials.
+Cast iron and PVC materials with round, box, wallhead, and valley style fittings.

 Main walls Visually inspected with the aid of binoculars where appropriate.
 Foundations and concealed parts were not exposed or inspected.
-The outer walls appear to be of stone construction with a pointed finish.
+Where my inspection was possible, the outer walls of the main house are of a pointed solid stone construction, with the side/rear projection being of a pointed solid brick, or similar, construction.

 Windows, external doors and joinery Internal and external doors were opened and closed where keys were available.
 Random windows were opened and closed where possible.
 Doors and windows were not forced open.
-Access to the property is via a PVC and glazed door to the entrance porch.
-There is also a timber and glazed door between the entrance porch and hallway.
-The subjects are fitted with UPVC double glazed windows and timber velux windows.
+Timber framed single glazed window units.
+Timber framed entrance doors, including some double glazed patio units off the kitchen area.
+Furthermore, there are some stained glass sections to these windows, most noticeably to the large landing/staircase window.